psychicEgg/EDHM/Odyssey/README.md

 - Color Matrix models: [here](https://forums.frontier.co.uk/threads/no2o-the-definitive-list-of-1-7-2-2-compatible-hud-colour-color-configs-please-add-yours.259311/)

 I also recommend placing yourself in the dark of the space to test your colors, some in-game lighting, such as inside the High Tech Stations, can alter the final rendering *(as in the game without EDHM)*.

+In rare cases, some elements are not immediately redrawn when applying new EDHM settings.
+For these elements it is necessary to move the view/menu a little for the game to redraw the element in question.
+For example, this is the case of the small menu displayed in the center when docked, moving once in this menu *(or another one)* allows the game to redraw the element with the new settings.

 ---
 ---